-Liverpool completed the signing of Georginio Wijnaldum from Newcastle United on July 22 2016.
+Georginio Wijnaldum is a talented all-round midfielder that arrived to Liverpool from Newcastle United on July 22, 2016.

 Upon arriving to the club, the Netherlands international took command of the No.5 shirt, last occupied by Daniel Agger.

 The versatile player was inserted into Jürgen Klopp's side right from the very start of the 2016-17 season.

 He would open his goalscoring account for the club on November 6, 2016, in a 6-1 thrashing of Watford at Anfield.

 Wijnaldum ended his first campaign at Liverpool having been on the scoresheet six times, but it was the strike on the final day of the season that proved to be the most important.